jlimadev/bookstore-manager/docs/Actuator.md

 - By configurations inside application.properties | .yaml

-To access maven properties we can use double at, such as `@project.myProp@`
+To access maven properties we can use double at, such as `@project.myProp@` or just a custom property as follows:

 ```properties
 info.app.name=@project.name@